vvybclock/sequences_and_connection_tables/ybclock/README.md

 See [the pdocs documentation](https://pdoc3.github.io/pdoc/doc/pdoc/#gsc.tab=0) for more.

+Run `compile_documentation.bat` to compile the docs.
+It will work if the labscript is on an anaconda install.

 # Virtual Environments

 I am not familiar with the use of virtual environments.
 I know only that they